vcmi/vcmi/docs/maintainers/Project_Infrastructure.md

 # Project Servers Configuration

-This page dedicated to explain specific configurations of our servers for anyone who might need to improve it in future.
+This section dedicated to explain specific configurations of our servers for anyone who might need to improve it in future.

 ## Droplet configuration